-The Amended and Restated Plan, which was approved by our stockholders at our 2010 annual meeting of stockholders and amended with approval of our stockholders at our 2012 annual meeting of stockholders, contemplates that pursuant to a specific written delegation of authority by the Compensation Committee, the CEO may grant awards to individuals who are not "Covered Employees" or subject to Section 16 of the Exchange Act to expedite the hiring process and retain talented employees.
-We describe the role of executive officers in determining or recommending the amount or form of executive compensation in the CD&A under "Processes and Procedures for Considering and Determining Executive Compensation."
+The Board adopted the ON Semiconductor Corporation Amended and Restated Stock Incentive Plan (the "Amended and Restated Plan") on March 23, 2010, and it was approved by our stockholders at our 2010 annual meeting of stockholders and amended with approval of our stockholders at our 2012 annual meeting of stockholders.
+The Amended and Restated Plan contemplates that pursuant to a specific written delegation of authority by the Compensation Committee, the CEO may grant awards to individuals who are not "Covered Employees" or, subject to Section 16 of the Exchange Act, to expedite the hiring process and retain talented employees.
+We describe the role of executive officers in determining or recommending the amount or form of executive compensation in the CD&A under "Processes and Procedures for Considering and Determining Executive Compensation - Role of Senior Officers in Determining Executive Compensation."
 The role that officers play in determining or recommending the amount or form of director compensation is generally consistent with that description.